NGC 4452

 NGC 4452 is so thin that it is actually difficult to determine what type of disk galaxy it is.
 Its lack of a visible dust lane indicates that it is a low-dust lenticular galaxy, although it is still possible that a view from on top would reveal spiral structure.
-The unusual stellar line segment spans about 35,000 light years from end to end.
+The unusual stellar line segment spans about 35,000 light-years from end to end.

 Near NGC 4452's center is a slight bulge of stars, while hundreds of background galaxies are visible far in the distance.
-Galaxies that appear this thin are rare mostly because the Earth must reside (nearly) in the extrapolated planes of their thin galactic disks.
-Galaxies that actually are this thin are relatively common – for example, the Milky Way Galaxy is thought to be about this thin.
+Galaxies that appear this thin are rare mostly because Earth must reside (nearly) in the extrapolated planes of their thin galactic disks.
+Galaxies that actually are this thin are relatively common; for example, the Milky Way Galaxy is thought to be about this thin.

 NGC 4452 appears to be very similar to galaxy IC 335, an edge-on galaxy in Fornax Cluster, in constellation Fornax.